-Wrongful death is any death that is caused because of negligence and recklessness by a third party.
+Wrongful death is any death that is caused because of negligence and recklessness by a third party and can be a result of a car accident, truck accident, train accident, and medical negligence, among others.
 In California, wrongful death is considered a civil lawsuit and is brought to the court by survivors of the deceased.
 If you have lost a family member or somebody you know has lost a family member because of someone else’s negligence, you should consider contacting an attorney and filing either a wrongful death or survival action lawsuit.
 In order to do so, you must understand the wrongful death claim, a Sacramento CA injury lawyer at The Weinberger Law Firm can help.

 Wrongful death is considered civil lawsuits, which differs from criminal cases for homicide.
 In civil lawsuits, fault is expressed in monetary damages paid to the survivors rather than probation, jail or prison time.
 Wrongful death is a subclass of personal injury because if that person had survived, they would have brought a damage claim against the person who caused the injury.
 Since they are not able to do so, the survivors can make a claim on behalf that the deceased person.

 Any survivor that wants to bring a wrongful death claim needs to understand the basic elements:

 - Death of a person “was caused by a negligent or wrongful act”

 - There is a loss of financial support – this is usually a big factor and much easier to calculate.
 Income, potential future earnings, inheritances, etc fall into this category

 - There is a loss of emotional support such as love and affection

 Wrongful death law becomes pretty complex, especially when undertaken without an experienced Sacramento CA injury lawyer.
 According to California’s wrongful death statute CCP Section 377.60, the following can file a wrongful death statute:

 - the victim’s spouse

 - domestic partner, also the de facto partner